buglabs/node-xml2json/README.md

 ## License
 (The MIT License)

-Copyright 2015 BugLabs.
-All rights reserved.
+Copyright (c) 2016 xml2json AUTHORS

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to